AnGyeonheal/EC-ghan-416/lab/LAB#5_Timer_PWM/docs/LAB_PWM_report_21900416_GyeonhealAn.md

 If button EXTI signal is recognized, it turns on or off.

+We set DIR = LOW.

-The motor we used stops when it  comes duty 1.
+The motor we used stops when it  comes duty is 0 (due to DIR).

 ```c
 void TIM3_IRQHandler(void) {